 I always thought it was useless to “healthify” fried food.
 I mean, come on, what’s the the point?
 I tried it anyway with these apple fritters and they are amazing.
-Don’t need or want to try any other fritter recipes now.
+Don’t need or want to try any other fritter recipes!
+This is the one for me.

 I’m not kidding when I say I was laughing maniacally when I bit into the first one.
 And it left me dancing around the rest of the day.
 SO happy.
-And somebody who doesn’t like whole grain goodies loved these and requested peach and plum fritters (what?)
+And somebody who doesn’t like whole grain goodies loved these and requested peach and plum fritters!

-I haven’t had a store bought fritter in years, but these are just like how I remember them.
+I haven’t had a store bought apple fritter in years, but these are just like how I remember them.
 The texture is kind of fluffy, but not overly, and not at all dense.
 And most importantly, they taste like normal white flour fritters!
-VICTORY! :D
+The only thing is that if you try to make them bigger, they’re a little hard to fry properly.
+I’ve tried a few times and perhaps I’m just not getting the oil temperature right, but the middles are always still raw.
+So keep ’em small. :)

-I promise it’s not scary to fry these!
+I promise it’s not scary to fry these apple fritters!
 I only used about an inch of oil.
 And I tried using a super small amount, like a teaspoon per fritter.
 Don’t do this.
 Just fry the suckers.
 You won’t be disappointed!

 100% Whole Grain Apple Fritters